PassionPenguin/FlutterTutorial/articles/Brief-introduction-to-flutter.md

 # [Part 1] Brief Introduction to Flutter
-> Dart is a multi-platform language developed by Google, and based on it, Google has developed Flutter, providing a UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+> Dart is a multi-platform language developed by Google and based on it, Google has developed Flutter.
+It is a UI toolkit developed for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ![[Part 1] Brief Introduction to Flutter](../resources/Part-1.svg)